 4) A clear film applied to the body of the drone:

 So this is an optional accessory, but I’ll explain why I included this in the accessory list:

 When I got my Mavic 2 Pro, I noticed an issue with the body, and by the way, this was confirmed by DJI as being “normal” in that the back wings would rub on the body of the drone when folded and I have to say, this is a feature I did not like, but have to live with if I want to keep using my drone.

 Now there’s a few around this issue, you can either manually fold the back wings and just LIGHTLY pull them away from the body as they are getting close to the body so they don’t touch and scratch it, or you can elect to go the route of putting on a clear film on the body which will make the back wings slide against it and not scratch the drone when you fold the wings.
 This is something a guy on a forum suggested I do and said it worked well for him.

 For me personally, I use the manual, pull option without messing up the wings, but if you don’t want to constantly do that over and over, or you’re worried you’ll forget, the clear film is another option.
 Because it’s clear, it’s hard to see it after awhile.
 You can get this in any supermarket and it’s used for foods, but you could also pick it up in a hardware store too.

 There’s a red wire I use for ALL my drones when I connect the phone to the remote and it’s been extremely useful in that it is designed to bend way easier and provides a stronger connection to the drone, this I’ve tested and know for sure.
 Here is a link to the anker wire I use.

-Remember, ALL 5 accessories fit perfectly well, whether it would be on the MP 2 or the MP Zoom.
+Remember, ALL 5 accessories fit perfectly well, whether it would be on the Mavic 2 Pro or the Mavic 2 Zoom.